-It is a big mistake to fail to track user activation during the beginning of the sign-up process or the free trial sign up.
+It is a big mistake to fail to track user activation during the beginning of the sign-up process or the free trial sign-up.
 This is very common with SaaS companies.
 Since all they are focused on doing is getting the customers into the product, they tend to forget that first interaction with the product should come first.
-Companies will always put a lot of efforts and resources and efforts into getting prospects in.
+Companies will always put a lot of effort and resources and efforts into getting prospects in.
 These resources should be multiplied while designing the initial experience that prospects will have with the product so that they can have that ‘aha’ moment once the value is delivered for the first time.

 Typically, for Slack, once a team hits 2000 messages, the user becomes activated as we discussed in The Cost of Poor User Onboarding.